ZoneMinder/zmeventnotification/docs/guides/install.rst

 3rd party dockers
 ~~~~~~~~~~~~~~~~~~

-I don't maintain docker images, so please don't ask me any questions about docker environments.
-There are others who maintain docker images.
-I have no affiliation with any of them.
+@baudneo has created some zoneminder containers.
+There is a working GPU/TPU mlapi image as well as an event server image to communicate with the mlapi image.

+**NOTE** These are experimental at the moment as building the MLAPI image takes awhile due to the multiple Compute Capabilities it is built for.

+- ES - `Event Server enabled for mlapi <https://github.com/baudneo/neo-eventserver-mlapi>`__
+- mlapi - `TPU/GPU ALPR/FACE mlapi <https://github.com/baudneo/neo-mlapi_cudnn-base>`__

 Feel free to explore the various options below, but please don't ask me about them.
 I've also not tried any of these
 dockers.

 - Alex's repo (in progress): `Various ZM configurations, currently ZM and ZM+ES (no hooks) <https://github.com/zoneminder-containers>`__